Simpson finds his shooting eye in UM's win over Western

 It led to Simpson being benched in favor of sophomore guard Eli Brooks for the final six minutes of the game and Michigan coach John Beilein to studying his launch angle in the following days.

-But against the Broncos, Simpson redeemed himself and stayed true to his word that he was going to make the next team that gave him room to shoot 3-pointers pay.
+But against the Broncos, Simpson redeemed himself and stayed true to his word that he was going to make the next team that gave him room to shoot pay.

-He knocked down two early in the second half during Michigan’s 24-4 run that resulted in a 12-point lead.
-His last came with 8:05 to go and gave the Wolverines a 10-point advantage, which ended up being their last double-digit lead until the final minute.
+He knocked down two 3-pointers early in the second half during Michigan’s 24-4 run that resulted in a 12-point lead.
+His last deep ball came with 8:05 to go and gave the Wolverines a 10-point advantage, which ended up being their last double-digit lead until the final minute.

-And even though Simpson had gone six games without making a 3-pointer and entered Saturday’s contest on an 0-for-10 drought, it was the type of shooting performance Beilein expected.
+And even though Simpson had gone six games without making a 3-pointer and entered Saturday’s contest on an 0-for-10 drought from 3-point range, it was the type of shooting performance Beilein expected.

 “He's been doing that.
 We got in practice (Friday), I drew up a play for him to hit a 3 and he did it,” Beilein said.
 “We ended practice doing the same type of defense they were playing with him here.
 He's got great confidence and that's something that we're not going to give up on.